abdulbaqi/abdulbaqi.github.io/_posts/2018-09-09-question-origin.md

 Thus *Yuval Noah Harari* wants us to believe in his much acclaimed bestseller *Sapiens*.

-According to our modern biological version, since the first *homo* on earth probably some 3 billion years ago, human gradually got smarter than apes and evolved through ape-like *homo* genus until about 70,000 years back when a very smart species called *homo sapiens* with big brains emerged from Africa and started to scribe a bold signature on this planet.
+According to our modern biological version, since the first *homo* on earth probably some 6 million years ago, human gradually got smarter than apes and evolved through ape-like *homo* genus until about 70,000 years back when a very smart species called *homo sapiens* with big brains emerged from Africa and started to scribe a bold signature on this planet.

 Comparing apes and human on physical grounds -like brain size, or walking upright- is an insult to the cognitive and intellectual properties they differ from each other.